-If your work area is part of another room, visually divide the space to help create a mental separation between work and play, recommends Allison Clark Nie, owner of Curio Design Studio.
-She advises creating a small-scale room divider or even adding a small hanging light fixture to anchor the area.
+If you don’t have an entire room to use as an office space, the key is to visually divide the room to help create a mental separation between work and play, recommends Allison Clark Nie, owner of Curio Design Studio.

 Done with a particular set of notes on the board?
 “Snap a photo,” said Hillary Bruce, owner of Honey Hive Home.

 Then you can literally wipe the slate clean for your next brainstorm, yet not lose data you might need later.